cytoscape/cytoscape.js/documentation/md/style.md

 ## Shadow

-These properties allow for the creation of shadows on top of nodes or edges.
+These properties allow for the creation of shadows on nodes or edges.
 Note that shadow-blur could seriously impact performance on large graph.

  * **`shadow-blur`** :The shadow blur, note that if greater than 0, this could impact performance.
  * **`shadow-color`** : The colour of the shadow.